-Washington, The Capital was published with 89 photographs by Robert Llewellyn through Thomasson-Grant in 1981.
-Once leatherbound with a gold-leaf presidential seal, it became the White House gift to visiting dignitaries in the Reagan White House.
+Washington, The Capital was published with 89 photographs by Robert Llewellyn through Thomasson-Grant in 1981, with a forward by Clement E. Conger.
+Leatherbound copies with a gold-leaf presidential seal became the official White House gift to visiting dignitaries in the Reagan White House.

-In this celebrated work Llewellyn concentrates on "the city as monuments, on what an explorer of some future time might find in a deserted Washington."
+In this celebrated work the photographer concentrates on "the city as monuments, on what an explorer of some future time might find in a deserted Washington."

 The U.S. State Department also presented Washington, The Capital as an official gift to foreign dignitaries.
 Several major corporations used the book as a gift to visitors to the capital city.

 "The beauty of the natural setting, the city's sensuous qualities of sculpture and architecture and its unabashed grandeur are all here in fresh and surprising images." — American Photography

 "It is a collection of exquisite, formal color photographs of various landmarks and scenes showing the city as a paradise on the Potomac, devoid of people, plane crashes or urban problems." — San Francisco Examiner

 - "Books in Brief" in the San Francisco Examiner; March 14, 1982.

 - American Photography, May 1982.